Shiftall/pebble-feel-unity-package/readme.md

 # Pebble Feel Unity Package for VRChat World SDK

-This package is for VRChat World control of Pebble Feel.
+This package is for controlling Pebble Feel from VRChat World.
+Please import from the [VCC Listing page](https://shiftall.github.io/pebble-feel-unity-package/) using the VRchat Creator Companion.

 ### Documents